brianmario/mysql2/README.md

 common paths will be automatically searched.
 If you want to select a specific MySQL directory, use the `--with-mysql-dir` or `--with-mysql-config` options above.

+If you have not done so already, you will need to install the XCode select tools by running `xcode-select --install`.

 ### Windows
 Make sure that you have Ruby and the DevKit compilers installed.
 We recommend the [Ruby Installer](http://rubyinstaller.org) distribution.